ovh/docs/pages/cloud/dedicated/faq-esxi/guide.en-gb.md

 None of our managed services are affected by this attack.
 However, many customers use this operating system on their own server.
 We intend at providing our users with all the information and recommendations they need.

 These attacks are detected worldwide, particularly in Europe.
-According to our analyzes, ecosystem experts as well as the authorities, the malware uses the vulnerability CVE-2021-21974 as a compromise vector.
+According to our analyses, ecosystem experts as well as the authorities, the malware uses the vulnerability CVE-2021-21974 as a compromise vector.
 Investigations are still ongoing to confirm this hypothesis.
 Our technical teams are working on the detailed identification of the attack characteristics, while coordinating with our peers from other CERTs and security teams.

 **Find below the frequently asked questions about the wave of attacks targeting ESXi servers.**